Earth, Water and Environmental Sciences

 Know-how and skills

-The skills and competences of the TEE license are related to the learning of the scientific approach, applied to natural environments and geological environments.
+The skills and competencies of the TEE bachelor's degree are based on learning the scientific approach, applied to natural environments and geological media.

-1) Understand the functioning of natural environments and their evolution over time (past and future).
+1) Understand how natural environments function and how they evolve over time (past and future).

-- mobilize the fundamental concepts of the major disciplines of Earth and water sciences: Earth materials, tectonics, geophysics, geochemistry, hydrogeology, environmental chemistry, paleontology, and soil science.
+- mobilize the fundamental concepts of the major disciplines in the earth and water sciences: earth materials, tectonics, geophysics, geochemistry, hydrogeology, environmental chemistry, paleontology, soil science.

 2) Observe the natural environment

-- Know and use the tools to read and describe landscapes, materials and geological structures in the field.
-Make a geological map extract and interpretative sections.
+- Know and use the tools needed to read and describe landscapes, materials and geological structures in the field.
+Produce a geological map extract and interpretative sections.

 - Identify and characterize geological objects: determine their composition and structure.